Lakewood Truck Accident Attorneys

 Who Is Responsible For Your Injuries?

-Identifying the party or parties at fault for a semi-truck accident is almost always complex and can be difficult without consulting an expert on liability in these types of accidents.
-First of all, because of their sheer size and weight, truck accidents are much more likely to involve multiple cars, and determining the relative responsibility of all parties involved isn’t always easy.
+Identifying parties who caused a semi-truck accident is almost always complex.
+First of all, because of their sheer size and weight, truck accidents are much more likely to involve multiple cars.
+This makes determining the relative responsibility of all parties involved is challenging.
 Traffic accidents often involve multiple drivers failing to obey traffic laws.

-To complicate matters further, the truck’s side is generally divided between a number of actors.
+To complicate matters further, liability on the truck’s side may include several actors.
 Do you sue the driver or the trucking company?
 Or both?
 What about parts manufacturers?
-Deciding whom to sue can easily become a major headache.
+Deciding whom to sue can become a major headache.

-Truck companies are generally held responsible for their drivers’ negligence on the job, except in rare cases when the trucker is using the truck to conduct personal business, such as visiting friends or family.
-The trucking company may also be found liable for negligent business practices.
-If the truck is owned by a trucking company, they may be responsible for mechanical failures that contributed to the accident.
+Truck companies are generally responsible for their driver’s negligence on the job.
+One notable exception is when the trucker uses the truck to conduct personal business, such as visiting friends or family.
+The trucking company may also be liable for negligent business practices.
+If a trucking company owns the vehicle directly, they may be responsible for mechanical failures that contributed to the accident.
 The company that built the part that failed may also be liable.

-If a trucker has been pressured by their employer to drive more hours than federal law allows or carry extra weight, this can further increase the trucking company’s responsibility.
-There are strict federal guidelines that regulate truckers’ drive time and non-driving hours, but truckers are sometimes pressured by the companies they work for to ignore these laws to meet shipping deadlines.
+If an employer pressures a trucker to drive more hours than federal law allows or carry extra weight, this can further increase the trucking company’s responsibility.
+Strict federal guidelines regulate truckers’ drive time and non-driving hours, but truckers sometimes face pressure from the companies they work for to ignore these laws to meet shipping deadlines.

-Drivers have fewer assets than companies in almost all cases, meaning that you would not be able to get as much money from suing the driver alone.
+One thing to note is that drivers have fewer assets than companies in almost all truck accident cases.
+That generally means you cannot recover as much money from suing the driver alone.
 However, in some cases, you can sue both the company and the driver.
-If there is ever any uncertainty as to whom you should sue, a personal injury lawyer will be able to clear it up and get your case on track.
+If there is ever any uncertainty as to whom you should sue, a personal injury lawyer can clear it up and get your case on track.

 Understanding What You’re Up Against

-Trucking companies run huge and hugely profitable operations across multiple states.
-As a result, they tend to have many resources at their disposal, including top-of-the-line insurance policies and large and powerful legal teams.
+Trucking companies run huge (and hugely profitable) operations across multiple states.
+As a result, they have significant resources at their disposal, including top-of-the-line insurance policies and large, powerful legal teams.
 These companies can mobilize their insurance and legal operations quickly and may have their adjusters and investigators at work before you even think to call a lawyer.

-Because the insurance policies on semi-trucks are many times larger than those on passenger cars, insurers fight much harder to prevent full payout on claims.
-They will often pressure truck accident victims to accept quick settlements worth only a fraction of what they are owed.
-Studies have consistently shown that accident victims who file personal injury claims receive on average greater compensation than those who accept initial settlement offers from companies.
+Because the insurance policies on semi-trucks are many times larger than those on passenger cars, insurers fight harder to prevent full payout on claims.
+They often pressure truck accident victims to accept quick settlements worth only a fraction of their claim’s value.
+Studies have consistently shown that accident victims who file personal injury claims receive, on average greater compensation than those who accept an insurer’s initial settlement offer.

-As an experienced personal injury firm, The Law Offices of Briggs & Briggs is up to the challenge of taking on negligent trucking companies, but for the most significant chance of success, you will need to act quickly.
+As an experienced personal injury firm, The The Law Offices of Briggs & Briggs is up to the challenge of taking on negligent trucking companies.
+However, you must act quickly to have the best chance of success.
 You should begin collecting evidence, such as pictures and witness statements, immediately after the accident.
-As soon as you have decided to take legal action, contact us.
+As soon as you decide to take legal action, contact us.

 We serve truck accident victims in the Lakewood area